 In this sort of situation, your best solution is to install the plugin manually using the FTP.
 This method is not user friendly for beginners.

 First, you need to download the plugin’s zipped file and extract the zip file on your computer.
 The extracted folder will be the same name as the zipped file.
-This extracted folder is the one you need to manually upload it to your website’s plugins directory using a FTP client.
+This extracted folder is the one you need to manually upload it to your website’s plugins directory using an FTP client.

-If you do not have the username and password, you can contact with your WordPress hosting provider and ask them to provide the details.
+If you do not have the username and password, you can contact your WordPress hosting provider and ask them to provide the details.